rootdraws/district0x-Grant-Farms/README.md

 $SKULL Introduced <a href="https://beta.cent.co/skeenee/+mr2ow2">Liquidity Mining</a> officially in Dec '20, but they have been offering a DIY version through the $SKULL Discord, and announcements on Cent.

 $SKULL is also a leader in the <a href="https://tryroll.com/">ROLL Community</a>, and they featured an announcement of $SKULL's Liquidity Rewards in their most recent <a href="https://mailchi.mp/86252b8beae0/roll-update-6103385">Newsletter</a>.
-I am informed that Roll will be issuing a Liquidity Mining tool in Q1 of 2021, which means we can expect this to be a trend, if it is not considered one already.
+I am informed that Roll will be issuing a Liquidity Mining tool in Q1 of 2021, which means we can expect this to be a trend among platforms, DeFi Projects, and Social Currencies.

 As of right now, $SKULL rewards are 20,000 $SKULL Distributed monthly, proportionately amongst the pool, with various NFT drops.